 Internal milieu is a conceptual term coined by 19th Century French physician Claude Bernard that refers to the internal environment of an organism.
 According to Bernard, the cells of our bodies live under optimal and thriving conditions because they are protected from the external world.
 Dramatic changes that can occur in the external environment that may deliver internal cellular insults include changes in temperature, acidity, ion concentrations, and nutrient levels.
 Physiologically, this internal milieu is composed of the water-based fluid compartments of our body, in particular the extracellular matrix, blood plasma and interstitial fluids that bathe our cells.

 The term extracellular literally means outside the cell, which explains where the matrix is located.
 The extracellular matrix (ECM) is a network of non-living tissues that provide support to cells.
-It is a three-dimensional network of proteins, glycosaminoglycans and other macromolecules.
+It is a three-dimensional network of proteins, glycosaminoglycans and other macromolecules, forming a fluid filled open highway system that runs throughout the body, from under the skin and between the organs.
+It surrounds arteries, muscles, the digestive and urinary tracks.
+Fluids within drain into the lymphatic system that runs through the body.
+Every organ is therefore affected by disorder of fluid dynamics within this space.
+This network of contiguous fluid-filled spaces is also called the interstitium.
+Forward looking researchers consider the interstitium an organ on its own, with its many important functions.
 In addition to structural support, it also plays a role in other very specific functions.
 They include cell adhesion, migration and proliferation.
-The fluid of ECM initiates crucial biochemical and biomechanical signaling critical for tissue development, differentiation and maintaining homeostasis.
+The shock absorption power of the ECM and its fluid offer protection for all organ systems, while allowing communications to occur.
+The fluid of ECM (called extra cellular fluid or ECF) initiates crucial biochemical and biomechanical signaling critical for tissue development, differentiation and maintaining homeostasis.
 Signals are conveyed through membrane receptors called integrins.
+ECF consist of two components, the plasma inside the capillary wall and interstitial fluid filling spaces between capillary wall and cell membrane.
 The differential expression of extracellular matrix components, integrins and other constituents contributes to the control of pituitary hormone production and is an important player influencing adrenal function via the hypothalamic-pituitary-adrenal axis.

 The constituent materials can vary widely.
 Animal ECM contains protein, minerals, and fiber.
 The extracellular matrix of plants is constructed from cellulose.
 ECM provides the essential physical scaffolding for our seventy trillion internal cells to roam and thrive.
 It is a dynamic environment with ongoing cellular communications and dialog.
 The ECM within each tissue is unique in composition and topology.
 Biochemical and mechanical properties of each organ, such as its elasticity and strength is determined and protected by the ECM.
 For example, ligaments have special proteins within the ECM to allow movement, while bone, ECM is made primarily from collagen and mineral deposits to create a strong structure.